ton-community/ton-docs/docs/develop/data-formats/library-cells.md

 Lets consider basechain step from block 1'000'000 to block 1'000'001.
 While each block contains small amount of data (usually less than 1000 transactions), the whole Basechain state contains millions of accounts and since blockchain need to keep integrity of the data (in particular to commit merkle root hash of whole state to the block) whole tree of the state need to be updated.

 For the blockchains of previous generations this means that generally you keep track of only recent states because storing separate chain states for each block will require too much space.
 But in TON Blockchain due to deduplication, for each block you only add to storage new cells.
-This not only make processing faster but also allows you to efficiently work with history: check balances, states and even run getmethods for any point in history without much overhead!
+This not only make processing faster but also allows you to efficiently work with history: check balances, states and even run get methods for any point in history without much overhead!

 For the case when we have a family of similar contracts (for instance jetton-wallets), node stores duplicating data (the same code of each jetton-wallet) only once.
 Library Cells allows to utilize deduplication mechanism for such contracts to decrease storage and forward fees.